On Fresh Air Alone

 They put me in a bed with high-sided rails around it.
 I was offended at being put in what looked like a baby’s cot: me at nearly seven years old.
 I protested loudly and tearfully.
 If my first term at boarding-school had taught me anything, it was the importance of self-defence against ridicule from my… Continue reading Admitted to hospital

-Ship of My Dreams
+Ship of Dreams

 I’m not finished with the mv Rangitata, which brought me as a four-year-old from Fremantle to Tilbury.
 The Rangitata hasn’t finished with me either.
-Our acquaintance was a six-week voyage sixty years ago but memories can still be triggered; the shuddering vibration from its engines, the smells of hot paint, engine oil, bleach, disinfectant, sewage.… Continue reading Ship of My Dreams
+Our acquaintance was a six-week voyage sixty years ago but memories can still be triggered; the shuddering vibration from its engines, the smells of hot paint, engine oil, bleach, disinfectant, sewage.… Continue reading Ship of Dreams

 Do I have an immortal soul?